smatechnologies/ibm-i-agent-docs/docs/restricted-mode/screens.md

 #### Fields

-- Script: The name of the Script that was executed by this job.
+- **Script**: The name of the Script that was executed by this job.
-- Job ID: The full IBM i job identifier for this job.
+- **Job ID**: The full IBM i job identifier for this job.
-- Log entry date, time The date and time when the log entry was written.
+- **Log entry date, time**: The date and time when the log entry was written.
-- Action code; The mnemonic name, or the Action Code of the script step (option) that was executed at this time.
+- **Action code**: The mnemonic name, or the Action Code of the script step (option) that was executed at this time.
-- Log status code: Each history entry is marked as to its type.
+- **Log status code**: Each history entry is marked as to its type.
 B = begin step, E=end step, F=failure.
-- Log message code: If any exception occurred during execution of this step, an IBM i error message ID will appear here.
+- **Log message code**: If any exception occurred during execution of this step, an IBM i error message ID will appear here.
 Otherwise the entry shows *NONE.
-- Log entry text: For steps that executed a command, shows the full command text.
+- **Log entry text**: For steps that executed a command, shows the full command text.
 For other entry types, this field shows the description of an error, or other comment.

 #### Options